ungive/loon/api/specification.md

 if it does not want to receive a response or further response chunks.
-This may be due to the HTTP client having closed the HTTP request and the data not being needed anymore or because the client is sending the response to slowly and the request timed out.
+This may be due to the HTTP client having closed the HTTP request and the data not being needed anymore or because the client is sending the response too slowly and the request timed out.

 If a request is canceled and the client is in the middle of sending a response, it is okay for the client to still send a response or continue sending chunks, the server should not trigger an error, but the client should stop sending messages to save on bandwidth.
-The server must discard any respones or chunks for the request ID, after a `RequestClosed` message has been sent for it.
+The server must discard any respones or further chunks for the request ID, after a `RequestClosed` message has been sent for it, and not forward it to any recipient.

 If a request is closed in this way, the client must acknowledge this by sending a `CloseResponse` message within the timeout period, otherwise the websocket connection will be closed.
-Once the server receives a `CloseResponse` it may free resources associated with a request and its response.
+Once the server receives a `CloseResponse` it should free resources associated with a request and its response.

+The server may not send a `RequestClosed` message, if the response has already been completed, as this would violate the protocol, since the client would be then forced to send a `CloseResponse` message, which would be invalid, since the request has been completed.

 ### Acknowledging successful responses